SiliconLabs/wiseconnect/examples/si91x_soc/cmsis-rtos/sl_si91x_msg_queue/readme.md

   - 7 or 10-bit addressing and combined format transfers
   - Support for Clock synchronization and Bus Clear

-**2. UART**
+**2. USART**
-- ULP UART is used in communication through wired medium in Asynchronous fashion.
+- USART is used in communication through wired medium in Asynchronous fashion.
 It enables the device to communicate using serial protocols
 - This application is configured with following configs
   - Tx and Rx enabled
   - Asynchronous mode